-Explore U of T Engineering's student support services: www.uoft.me/engsuccess Your professors are more than teachers and renowned researchers - they are mentors, collaborators and advocates for your success within the U of T Engineering community and beyond.
+Explore U of T Engineering's student support services: www.uoft.me/engsuccess

+Your professors are more than teachers and renowned researchers - they are mentors, collaborators and advocates for your success within the U of T Engineering community and beyond.
 MEET PROFESSOR JASON BAZYLAK Professor Bazylak teaches Engineering Strategies & Practice, a first-year design course for students in the Core Programs.
 This award-winning course brings engineering design to life as student teams develop sustainable and creative solutions to address challenges posed by real clients.
 In learning about the fundamentals of the engineering design process, Professor Bazylak guides teams toward viable solutions - some of which clients implement at the end of the course.
 Professor Bazylak's passion for the engineering community extends well beyond the walls of his class.
-He is an active member of the Engineering Positive Space committee and serves as the Dean's Advisor on Indigenous Initiatives as co-chair of the Eagles' Longhouse Committee.
+He is an active member of the Engineering Positive Space committee and serves as the Dean's Advisor on Indigenous Initiatives as chair of the Eagles' Longhouse Committee.
 For his creativity and dedication to enriching the student experience, he was recently named a Hart Teaching Innovation Professor.
-95% Problem Definition Idea Seleci Con of first-year engineering students move into second year.
-For those who choose a different pathway, academic advisors help them to navigate program or university transfers.
-ACADEMIC EXPERIENCE CUSTOMIZE YOUR EDUCATION Through discipline-specific specializations, multidisciplinary minors and certificates and unique professional opportunities, you can customize your U of T Engineering degree to meet your own developing needs at every stage of your academic journey.
-Academic flexibility combined with a wide range of optional curricular and co-curricular opportunities means that you graduate equipped with the engineering competencies, professional confidence and global perspective to address any challenge.
+(Pictured, from left) Temisan Iwere, Kyra Stephen and Ayan Gedleh are student leaders within U of T's chapter of the National Society for Black Engineers.
+In January 2019, they organized the first student-run Black hackathon in Toronto.
+Participants had 12 hours to design solutions to challenges posed by Google, Shopify, Bloomberg and more.
+OUR DIVERSE COMMUNITY